Strategic Information and Business Intelligence

 - Low-value tasks that consume a significant amount of professional time will be automated (for example; data validation, report creation, spreadsheet model maintenance and data sourcing).

-- Implementation of enhanced university-wide analytical capabilities that have never been fully explored will be possible (for example; digital dashboards, analytical alerts and notifications, what-if analysis and predictive analytics).
+- Implementation of enhanced University-wide analytical capabilities that have never been fully explored may be possible, but likely for development in a later phase (for example; digital dashboards, analytical alerts and notifications, what-if analysis and predictive analytics).

 SIBI will create a consistent, consolidated and cross-functional environment.